 At some point in your life, you’ve likely come face-to-face with unsightly acne, in fact, 90% of adolescents will experience it in their lives1.
 While going through it is bad enough, having to deal with the aftermath in your adult years is another thing.
 Nevermind if you’ve suffered the emergence or recurrence of acne in your adult years as well.
 Pockmarks, blemishes, blotches, craters – not only are they embarrassing and frustrating, acne scars are as emotionally debilitating as they are aesthetically unpleasing.

 So what do you do when your tumultuous teen years or awful adult years are literally written all over your face?
-Luckily, there are many treatment options available for all scar-types, ranging from topical at-home treatments to those performed in a doctor’s office.
+Luckily, there are many treatment options available for all scar-types, ranging from topical at-home treatments options such as our Acne Treatment to those performed in a doctor’s office.
 Read on as we compare these treatments and help you find the one that’s right.

 Your skin leaves a legacy, and sometimes it’s not a good one.
 Even though you’ve always religiously washed your face and did your best not to pick, you may still be affected with a constant reminder of puberty or adult acne.
 95% of people affected with acne get some form of scarring as a result2.